by Willard Manus

 of their toothless mouths, they looked up at Neil from their wheelchairs

-as he walked through the corridor, eyes showing nothing but pain and hopelessness,
+as he walked through the corridor, eyes showing nothing but pain and despair,

 bodies giving off the smell of decay and death.

 In the visitors lounge he found Dans wife, Juliana: a small,